10 Best Animal Charities That Deserve Your Support in 2025

 In early 2021, Niall Harbison was recovering from a near-death experience caused by substance abuse.
 In an effort to get back on track, he started jogging around Koh Samui, Thailand.

-Observing many malnourished dogs, he started bringing food to some and sharing the videos online.
-Niall’s videos started to attract the attention of people all over the world who wanted to help.
+Observing many malnourished dogs, he started bringing food to some and sharing videos online.
+Niall’s videos attracted the attention of people all over the world who wanted to help.
 He began feeding and vaccinating as many dogs as he could, but he quickly realized that sterilization was the only way to fix the problem long-term.

-Happy Doggo started off sterilizing on Koh Samui but over the last year, that has spread across Thailand and South East Asia.
+Happy Doggo started off sterilizing in Koh Samui but has since expanded to work with dogs across Thailand and Southeast Asia.
 By funding incredible organizations in Thailand and beyond, they plan to sterilize approximately 50,000 dogs this year.

 In addition, this nonprofit also lists an array of heartwarming animal stories and animal cruelty news on its website to spread awareness and educate people on the lives of the voiceless.